KatelynVanDyke/hybrid-images-with-gaussian-filters/README.md

 ### Results

 The script outputs various images and histograms in the /data directory, providing insights into the frequency components of the input images and the resulting hybrid image.

-### Acknowledgments

-The script is based on the principles of hybrid image generation and leverages the OpenCV library for image processing.

-For any questions or issues, please contact Katelyn Van Dyke at [contact_email].

----

-*Note: Replace [repository_url], [repository_directory], and [contact_email] with the appropriate values.*